 Launching in May 2019 and with student engagement from October 2019, Creative Pathways will work closely with the University’s Widening Participation and Careers & Employability teams to identify and target the student beneficiaries.
 The internships will be open to applications from University of Nottingham students who meet one or more of the following criteria:

-- or are from areas of high levels of socio-economic deprivation.
+- From areas of high levels of socio-economic deprivation

 All those engaging with the scheme – 21 interns and 450 Creative Academy Participants over three years – will benefit longer term through access to the Creative Pathways Learning and Support Network.
 This will enable a virtuous cycle of delivery and support across the three years of the programme, whereby an alumni network of graduate interns can contribute to the Creative Academy programme and in turn become mentors for future interns.